michaeluno/php-simple-web-scraper/README.md

 #### output-encoding
 Sets the encoding used for the output.
 Default: `utf8`

+#### cache-lifespan
+All requests are cached for 20 minutes by default.
+This detemines how long the cache should be retained.
+If you do not want a cached result or want to renew the cache, pass `0`.
+Default: `1200`.

 #### headers
 Sets a custom HTTP headers.
 Accepts the value as an array.